• Join StackChief

 </project>

-This adds the required dependencies for Spring Boot as well as the Spring Boot Maven plugin.
+This configuration adds the current Spring Boot dependencies and the Spring Boot Maven plugin.

 Creating The REST Controller

-To create a sample REST endpoint, we add a Java class with the Spring Boot REST controller annotations.
-Under the webapp directory, add a WebAppController.java.
+To create a sample REST endpoint, we'll add a Java class with Spring Boot REST controller annotations.
+Under the com/example directory, add a WebAppController.java.

 WebAppController.java